 He was the winner of the BBC Short Range competition in 2002 and the BBC Alfred Bradley Award in 2003 and his plays have been performed in Bradford, Leeds, Manchester, London, and extensively throughout the country.
 His radio play Excluded was shortlisted for the Imison Award 2008.
 Space Circus, a co-written play for Chol Theatre, was shortlisted for the Brian Way 2009.

 He was writer-in-residence at Theatre in the Mill in Bradford (2005-2008), and is now Head of Creative Writing at the University of Huddersfield, where he is editor of Grist Books and director of the Yorkshire Film and Television School.

 His debut novel, King Crow, was published in January 2011 by Bluemoose Books.
 In October 2011, the book was awarded the Not the Booker prize by The Guardian newspaper, and has garnered many excellent reviews.
 Read more here.
 It was selected for the Read Regional campaign and as a recommended read for World Book Night.

 Couples, his first collection of poetry, was published by Valley Press on Valentine’s Day 2013.
 More info here.

-He is also the creator of the Brontë Stones project, four monumental stones situated in the landscape between the birthplace and the parsonage, inscribed with poems by Kate Bush, Carol Ann Duffy, Jeannette Winterson and Jackie Kay.
-His short fiction has been published widely in magazines and anthologies, including: Tears in the Fence, Brand Literary Magazine, Riptide, and The Reader magazine.
-He has appeared on BBC Countryfile and BBC Breakfast.
-Find him on Twitter @headspam
+He is also the creator of the Brontë Stones project, four monumental stones situated in the landscape between the birthplace and the parsonage, inscribed with poems by Kate Bush, Carol Ann Duffy, Jeanette Winterson and Jackie Kay.
+He has appeared extensively across mainstream media including BBC Countryfile, BBC Breakfast and several Channel Four and Five arts programmes.
+Find him on Twitter/X @headspam, or Instagram @michaelstewartwriter